fedechaves/MVP_FotoFilter/README.md

 # Lessons Learned:

-Added Tailwind for the first time, trying to make stylish webapp in a short period of time, specially in design.
+I used tailwind for the first time to add quick, consistent, and responsive styling..

-In the future I would like to implement friends, tags, blurred face if the person that is in the photo don't like it, and add a choice for Google Authentication for login.
+Optimizations: implement friends, tags, blurred face if the person that is in the photo don't like it, and add a choice for Google Authentication for login.

 ---